Rogerstown Lifeboat Station: History

 It was suggested that "it would be desirable to form a Life-boat establishment at Rogerstown, other wrecks having previously occurred in the neighbourhood."

 Following a visit, and the recommendation of the Assistant-Inspector of Life-boats, Capt.
 D. Robertson, R.N., who reported that there was sufficient local support, and available crew, at a meeting of the RNLI committee of management on Thursday 6 March 1873, it was agreed to establish a lifeboat station at Rogerstown, County Dublin.

 A lifeboat house was constructed, to the designs of Mr C.H.
 Cooke, FRIBA, Honorary Architect to the Institution, and in February 1874, a 32-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, double-banked, was sent to the station.

 The cost of this new Life-boat Station was gifted to the Institution by Thomas Peake of Newcastle-under-Lyne.

 On 17 February 1874, a large crowd assembled for a service of dedication, performed by the Rev. E. Wrightson, and to witness the naming ceremony, the lifeboat being named The Tileries, Tunstall, in accordance with the donor's wishes.

-No records have been found of any service carried out by the Rogerstown lifeboat.
+The Rogerstown lifeboat was launched just six times, but recording no lives saved.
 The last recorded visit and report by a district inspector, was read at a meeting of the RNLI committee of management on Thursday 2 Mar 1882, but no actions were noted.